 It helps students become more aware about actual problems around the world and develop their speaking and debating skills.
-This year the the matter at hand was access to clean, safe water in the world.
+This year the matter at hand was access to clean and safe water in the world.

 Delegates in the amphitheatre for the opening ceremony.
 Presented by Mrs Jourdan, Lucas Veyres Secretary General of SIMUN, Lucie Stokes Secretary General of ESMUN

 The delegate of Nigeria presenting his opening speech to General Assembly 3

 At about 9:30AM the committees began their opening speeches.

 Admins standing by for a task to accomplish.

 At 10:30AM committees had their short break held on the terrace.